Jobs#

 Screenshot of the Runtime Settings page

 In the SDK, you can call the edit_configuration() method on the job instance.
-Here are all the different settings you can change:
+The following settings can be changed:

 >>> project.list_batch_environments()